FAIR Fine Art Guide

 Weighted describes construction, not a shortcut to fake or solid

-Owners often hear weighted and assume the silver is fake, while buyers on the other side sometimes assume a heavy object must contain more silver.
+Owners often hear weighted and assume fake.
+Others assume a heavy object contains more silver.
 Both shortcuts create bad intake.
-In appraisal work, weighted is first a construction note that tells FAIR the piece is not uniformly hollow silver.
+In appraisal work, weighted is a construction note.

 • The visible outer shell may still be sterling or another silver standard even when the base or support area contains non-silver material.